cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 # SQL Challenge - Employee Database: A Mystery in Two Parts

-As a data engineer at Hewlett Packard, Management made a request to research on employee data from the 1980s to 1990s.
+As a data engineer at Pewlett Hackard., management  made a request to research on employee data from the 1980s to 1990s.
 Six CSV databases were available to conduct the analysis.
-Since there are numerous rows of employee data and information are scattered across the files, I must go through the below 3 steps of Data Modeling, Data Engineering and Data Analysis to complete my task.
+Since there were numerous rows and the information were scattered across the databases, I must go through the below 3 steps of Data Modeling, Data Engineering and Data Analysis to complete my investigation.

 ## **1. Data Modeling**